willtrking/pgsqlxx/README.md

 struct attributes / functions being private to the sqlx package.
 If they are ever made public, or have some way to publicly interop with them, these reimplementations wouldn't be necessary.

+## Naming of functions

+Any function suffixed with `x` represents functionality achieved through sqlx, OR new functionality implemented in this library.
+Any function suffixed with `xx` represents a function in pgx that is also suffixed with `x`

 ## Status

 VERY much a work in progress.